FeedbackBasket Skill

 Place it in .claude/skills/feedbackbasket/SKILL.md in your project, or ~/.claude/skills/feedbackbasket/SKILL.md for global access

-"Add FeedbackBasket to my app" — Claude will detect your framework and integrate it
+"Add FeedbackBasket to my app" — your agent will detect the web or mobile framework and choose the right integration

 ---